 A newly built large green lawn with a scalable rock outcropping in the heart of downtown Chattanooga.
 Home to many festivals, events, and music series like Nightfall, this park is a great place to have a picnic and enjoy the outdoors.

-3. Run a lap around the Maclellan Sanctuary on Audubon Island.
+3. Run a lap around Maclellan Island.

 You know that island beneath Veteran's Bridge?
 Well, did you know that it has a 1-mile loop trail on it?
 Running a lap or two around it will definitely bring out your inner-Tom Sawyer adventurous side.
 Feeling extra adventurous?
 Reserve the overnight campsite!

 4. Spend a weekend in the Big Frog Wilderness.

 The highlight of hiking in this pristine wilderness area is reaching the forested summit of Big Frog Mountain.
 Standing at 4,222 feet, this peak earns the unique title of being the highest western-most mountain in the Appalachian Chain.